s-saens/flutter_sns_practice/README.md

-# SNS practice project with tutorial made by Mitch Koko
+# SNS project for practice

+following tutorial of Mitch Koko